Optimal queue-size scaling in switched networks: Main result: A policy and its performance

 We endow $\cM([0,1])$ with the weak topology, which is induced by the Prohorov's metric.
 This results in a complete and separable metric (Polish) space.
 The set $\mathcal{D}$ is a closed convex subset of $\bR_+^N$.
 We endow $\IntegersP$ and $\mathcal{D}$ with the obvious metrics (e.g., $\ell_1$).
 The entire product space is endowed with the metric that is the maximum of metrics on component spaces.
 The resulting product space is Polish, on which a Borel $\sigma$-algebra, $\mathcal{B}_\sX$, can be defined.

-{ We remark that the Markov chain $\bX(\cdot)$ need not be recurrent (nor neighborhood recurrent) for all states in $\sX$.
+We remark that the Markov chain $\bX(\cdot)$ need not be recurrent (nor neighborhood recurrent) for all states in $\sX$.
 However, we can start our Markov chain from any state $x\in\sX$ and it will hit state $\bZero$ in finite expected time.
 We can then prove that our Markov chain is positive Harris recurrent.
-The resulting stationary measure defines the subset of $\sX$ for which $\bX(\cdot)$ is recurrent. }}
+The resulting stationary measure defines the subset of $\sX$ for which $\bX(\cdot )$ is recurrent.

-{Given the Markovian description $\bX(\tau)$ of $\bSN$, we establish its positive Harris recurrence in the following lemma. } { \begin{lemma} Consider a switched network $\bSN$ with a strictly admissible arrival rate vector $\blambda$, with $\rho(\blambda) < 1$.
+Given the Markovian description $\bX(\tau)$ of $\bSN$, we establish its positive Harris recurrence in the following lemma.

+\begin{lemma} Consider a switched network $\bSN$ with a strictly admissible arrival rate vector $\bolds{\lambda}$, with $\rho(\bolds{\lambda}) < 1$.
 Suppose that at time $0$ the system is empty.
-Let $\bX(\cdot)$ be as defined in Eq. \eqref{eq:sn_markov}.
-Then $\bX(\cdot)$ is positive Harris recurrent {and ergodic}. \end{lemma} The proof of the lemma is technical, and is deferred to Appendix \ref{apdx:pos_rec}.
+Let $\bX(\cdot)$ be as defined in equation \eqref{eqsnmarkov}.
+Then $\bX(\cdot)$ is positive Harris recurrent {and ergodic}.\vadjust{\goodbreak} \end{lemma} The proof of the lemma is technical, and is deferred to Appendix~\ref{apdxposrec}.
 The idea is that the evolution of $\bBN$ is not affected by $\bSN$, and that $\bBN$ is, on its own, positive recurrent.
-Hence, starting from any initial state, the Markov process $(\bM(\cdot), \bmu(\cdot))$ that describes the evolution of $\bBN$, reaches the null state, i.e., $(\bM(\cdot), \bmu(\cdot)) = \bZero$ at some finite expected time.
+Hence, starting from any initial state, the Markov process $(\bM(\cdot ), \bmu(\cdot))$ that describes the evolution of $\bBN$, reaches the null state, that is, $(\bM(\cdot), \bmu(\cdot)) = \bZero$ at some finite expected time.
 Once $\bBN$ reaches the null state, it stays at this state for an arbitrarily large amount of time with positive probability.
 By our policy, $\bQ(\cdot)$ and $\bD(\cdot)$ can be driven to $\bZero$ within this time interval.
-This establishes that $\bX(\cdot)$ reaches the null state in finite expected time, and that $\bX(\cdot)$ is positive recurrent. }
+This establishes that $\bX(\cdot)$ reaches the null state in finite expected time and that $\bX(\cdot)$ is positive recurrent.